AlexArcPy/registrant/readme.md

 take each domain > list all tables/fcs that use this domain > list all fields that have this domain assigned > count rows using domain value group by code

 #### Report design
-* Reorder columns within the data tables https://datatables.net/extensions/colreorder/
+* Pick what columns to show in each data table using [Buttons](https://datatables.net/extensions/buttons/examples/) extension.

 #### Report contents
 * Add mapping for `arcpy.Field` data types and ArcGIS Desktop (String - Text etc)